-2. Conceptual Background
+2. Conceptual background

-2.1 Customer Experience in a Retail Environment
+2.1.
+Customer experience in a retail environment

-Undoubtedly, customer experience (CE) plays a significant role in determining the success of a company's offering (Yakhlef, 2015; Gentile et al., 2007).
-Organisations have used both tangible products and intangible services to generate unforgettable events for consumers (Chen and Lin, 2015; Tsaur et al., 2007; Pine and Gilmore, 1998).
+Undoubtedly, customer experience (CE) plays a significant role in determining the success of a company's offering (Gentile et al., 2007; Yakhlef, 2015).
+Organisations have used both tangible products and intangible services to generate unforgettable events for consumers (Chen & Lin, 2015; Tsaur, Chiu, & Wang, 2007; Pine & Gilmore, 1998).
 According to Schmitt (1999), customer experience is defined as the perception or acknowledgment that follows from the stimulated motivation of a consumer who observes or participates in an event which can enrich the value of services and products.
 The scholarly literature on CE is abundant and the debate between practitioners and scholars is very active.
-Over the last few decades, the researchers on retail marketing have taken a keen interest in how in-store retail environments influence the consumer experience (Yakhlef, 2015; Verhoef et al., 2009; Naylor et al., 2008; Sousa and Voss, 2006; Schmitt, 2003; Bitner, 1992; Belk, 1988).
+Over the last few decades, the researchers on retail marketing have taken a keen interest in how in-store retail environments influence the consumer experience (Belk, 1988; Bitner, 1992; Naylor, Kleiser, Baker, & Yorkston, 2008; Schmitt, 2003; Sousa & Voss, 2006; Verhoef et al., 2009; Yakhlef, 2015).
 More recently, as the number of contact points between a business and its customers has increased, especially with the rise of smart technologies, such attention to the customer has revealed the essential importance of monitoring the many experiences that are created from those contact points.
 Such experience plays a significant role in influencing the consumers' preferences, which then impact on consumers' purchase decisions.

 A recent study by Anderson and Bolton (2015) highlighted the importance of the use of smart technologies such as sensors and radio-frequency identification (RFID) within the retail sector, to capture data to be interpreted for retail acumen.
 The sensors capture simple data sets, such as the number of customers who have walked through a doorway or down an aisle, to more complex data, such as demographic or behavioural data.
-For a retailer, this provides an opportunity for analysing a rich source of information to facilitate optimizing the customer experience and thereby improves sales (Anderson and Bolton, 2015).
+For a retailer, this provides an opportunity for analysing a rich source of information to facilitate optimizing the customer experience and thereby improves sales (Anderson & Bolton, 2015).

 According to Pantano and Timmermans (2014), the implementation of smart technologies in retailing necessitates modifications in both selling activities and businesses processes.
 The authors highlight that from an organisational point of view, smart technologies require an effort for recognizing, selecting and presenting the finest technology, while enhancing the way to generate, obtain, manage and transfer knowledge from customers to companies and vice versa.
 As a result, highlighting the importance of commitment to learn as well as leveraging the appropriate smart technologies has become essential.
-Scholarly studies such as Jeppesen and Molin (2003) and Jeppesen (2002) advocate that education and innovation efforts from which a company may gain advantage need not essentially be located within the business and may well reside in the customer environment.
+Scholarly studies such as Jeppesen and Molin (2003) and Jeppesen (2002, pp. 302-330) advocate that education and innovation efforts from which a company may gain advantage need not essentially be located within the business and may well reside in the customer environment.
 By using smart technologies, a smart partnership between customer and retailer, after the in-store adoption, is created.
-At the same time, there is a need for retailers to understand the consumers' demands and their behavioural intentions (Chang et al., 2016) such as customers' perceived value and effort expectancy (Teo and Lim, 2001; Cronin et al., 2000), which is also aided by the introduction of smart technology.
+At the same time, there is a need for retailers to understand the consumers' demands and their behavioural intentions (Chang et al., 2016) such as customers' perceived value and effort expectancy (Cronin, Brady, & Hult, 2000; Teo & Lim, 2001), which is also aided by the introduction of smart technology.

-2.2 The Dynamics of Customer Experience
+2.2.
+The dynamics of customer experience